Dennis Schneidler, USA TODAY Sports. Pictured: Jordan Spieth

 Both Rose and Watney were gaining strokes in every aspect of the game that season, which makes me think that Aronimink will be a course that tests all facets of a player’s ability and exploit any weakness.
 With just two par-5s, it’s not as likely to cater to bombers as much as someone who has a solid all-around game.

-Dustin Johnson opened as the favorite again at +900 on Bovada.
+Dustin Johnson opened as the favorite again at +900.
 He seems to be cemented in that spot, but there is a good argument to be had that it should be Justin Rose this week.
 He’s next in line at +1200 and is coming off a second-place finish over Labor Day Weekend.
 Couple that with a previous win here and Rose would be of far more interest to me than DJ right now.